iscRamirezAbril/Scientific_Calculator_CSharp/README.md

 ## ----- Description -----
 I did this proyect just for fun and practice.

-It´s about a Scientific Calculator that it contains all operations and functions that I consider importants in a Calculator
+It´s about a Scientific Calculator that it contains all operations and functions that I consider importants in a calculator.
+It was programmed ""Object-oriented Programming" because, personally I want to practice the use of classes and objects; as well, I did the project in English.
+An apology if there are writing mistakes, im practicing!.

+In the "Table of Contents" section, you can find all the functions that the calculator can do.

+## ----- Table of contents -----
 ## **_SPANISH - ESPAÑOL_**
 ### ----- Descripción -----
 Este proyecto lo realicé por gusto, diversión y práctica.